What Happens When an Ontario Court Drops Criminal Charges?

 For anyone facing criminal charges, this table highlights a key point: charges are dropped when the Crown concludes the case cannot or should not proceed.
 The decision is based on legal strength, constitutional compliance, and whether prosecution truly serves the public interest — not on sympathy or assumptions about guilt or innocence.

-When one or more of these factors are present, the likelihood of charges being withdrawn increases, especially when they are clearly identified and raised adequately by experienced defence counsel.
+When one or more of these factors are present, the likelihood of charges being withdrawn increases, especially when they are clearly identified and raised by experienced defence counsel.
 While no single issue guarantees a withdrawal, these considerations often form the legal basis for ending a case before trial.

 The presence of an experienced criminal defence lawyer fundamentally alters how the Crown evaluates a case.